-Coarse fishing is available on the Exeter Canal between the Basin and Double Locks.
+Coarse fishing is available on the Exeter Canal between the Canal Office swing bridges and Turf Locks.

-We have twelve salmon fishing beats on the River Exe (information available at Civic Centre) consisting of approximately 6,581 metres (7,200 yards) which can be fished with a season permit, in conjunction with an Environment Agency rod licence.
+There are thirteen salmon fishing beats on the River Exe consisting of approximately 6,580 metres (fishing beats can be seen on this map) which can be fished with a season permit, in conjunction with an Environment Agency rod licence.

 The season lasts from 14 February to 30 September inclusive.